-PAgP is available only on network node interfaces (NNIs).
+PAgP is available only on network node interfaces (NNIs) or enhanced network interfaces (ENIs).

 channel-group-number (Optional) Number of the channel group.
-The range is 1 to 48. counters Display traffic information. internal Display internal information. neighbor Display neighbor information. begin (Optional) Display begins with the line that matches the expression. exclude (Optional) Display excludes lines that match the expression. include (Optional) Display includes lines that match the specified expression. expression Expression in the output to use as a reference point.
+The range is 1 to 48. counters Display traffic information. internal Display internal information. neighbor Display neighbor information. l begin (Optional) Display begins with the line that matches the expression . exclude (Optional) Display excludes lines that match the expression. include (Optional) Display includes lines that match the specified expression. expression Expression in the output to use as a reference point.